-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective. provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not lay down a list of socially sustainable economic activities.
+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852. establishing a list of environmentally sustainable economic activities.
+That Regulation does not lav down a list of socially sustainable economic activities.
 Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.

-Product name: Legal entity identifier: Veritas Izoard Fund 2138009MM297XY8FRQ94
+Product name:Legal entity identifier:Veritas Izoard Fund2138009MM297XY8FRQ94

-Does this financial product have a sustainable investment objective? •• Yes • ⊠ No inve vill make a estments vective:9 with an of sustainable environmental It promotes Environmental/ Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments ntally sustai that qualify as nable under the □ with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy nvironmen s that do not tally sustainable ny □ with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy □ with a social objective inve of sustainable cial objective: It promotes E/S characteristics, but will not make any sustainable investments
+Does this financial product have a sustainable investment objective? •• Yes • ⊠ No inv vill make a minimum of suestments with an envirective:% It promotes Environmental/ Social (E/S) characteristics and while it does not have as its objective a sustainable investment, it will have a minimum proportion of% of sustainable investments in economic activities that environmentally sustainable EU Taxonomy □ with an environmental objective in economic activities that qualify as environmentally sustainable under the EU Taxonomy in economic activities that qualify as environmentally s under the EU Taxonomy □ with an environmental objective in economic activities that do not qualify as environmentally sustainable under the EU Taxonomy □ with a social objective inv vill make a minimum of suestments with a social of % It promotes E/S characteristics, but will not make any sustainable investments